tMario2111/tpaq/README.md

 # tpaq

 tpaq is a simple to use command line texture packing utility.
+It was made using `stb_rect_pack`, SFML and nlohmann-json.

 ## Example
 ```